ji-zai/personal-site/content/essays/seek-truth.md

 The first scenario is when you don't feel you know exactly what to do to get what you want.
 The second is when you believe you know what to do to get what you want, but when you try it, you fail to get what you want.
 The last is the unfortunate situation of knowing exactly what to do, being aligned with reality, and yet unable to act on it for whatever reason.

 To make our model more concrete, let's think of it as a spreadsheet with many rows, each corresponding to a truth you believe in.
+Obviously this is not how the mind represents information, but it offers us a valuable starting point to understand how the mind works at a high level, before we explore how it's represented in the framework of the brain / body.

 Each row would have the following columns:
 1. Your truth (a statement describing what you believe).